 Solutions For Keeping Your MacBook Cool

 A more comfortable option is a "lap desk".
-A lap desk is what the lady in the photo above is using, and is a product designed specifically to provide a nice comfy "cushiony" surface to rest on your lap, while providing a hard, flat desk-like surface for your laptop to rest on — this ensures that both that you are comfortable and your MacBook has good airflow.
-If you’re interesting in getting a lap desk, check out the products below.
+A lap desk is what you can see in the photo above, and is a product designed specifically to provide a nice comfy "cushiony" surface to rest on your lap while providing a hard, flat desk-like surface for your laptop to rest on.
+This ensures that both that you are comfortable and your MacBook has good airflow.

 Laptop Cooling Pad

 If you want to go one step up from a lap desk, you could consider a laptop cooling pad to both cool your Mac down and make you more comfortable.
 A laptop cooling pad is similar to a lap desk, however, it takes the concept one step further by including fans that draw hot the air away from the computer, aiding in keeping you and the laptop cool.